+- 4.5.18 Proposals for new caravan and camping sites where possible should be well located in relation to existing facilities.
+However there will be circumstances where a more flexible approach is appropriate.
+Some larger sites are relatively self-contained with on-site facilities, which can also be used by the local community.
+New sites and facilities may be provided as part of a farm diversification project, provided they are in keeping with the rural character and make an on going contribution to the business that is diversifying.
 However, sites in more rural locations tend to increase traffic on the nearby rural roads and impact on the general amenity and character of the countryside.
 Some sites, especially the larger coastal ones, can be visually intrusive in the landscape.
-In considering proposals for caravan and camping sites in isolated or sensitive locations these impacts must all be taken into account, weighing up the benefits of development against any disadvantages arising from the location.

-- 4.5.134.5.19 It is unlikely that new sites will be able to be accommodated within the Heritage Coast area without harming the landscape character, so such proposals are only likely to be permitted in very exceptional circumstances. - 4.5.144.5.20 There is some demand from site operators for enhanced facilities, especially on the larger holiday parks, for example to provide better entertainment and indoor facilities on site so as to encourage use through a longer season.
+In considering proposals for caravan and camping sites in isolated or sensitive locations these impacts must all be taken into account, weighing up the benefits of development against any disadvantages arising from the location. - 4.5.19 It is unlikely that new sites will be able to be accommodated within the Heritage Coast area without harming the landscape character, so such proposals are only likely to be permitted in very exceptional circumstances. - 4.5.20 There is some demand from site operators for enhanced facilities, especially on the larger holiday parks, for example to provide better entertainment and indoor facilities on site so as to encourage use through a longer season.
 By improving facilities in this way, existing sites can attract visitors for a longer part of the year, providing a greater economic benefit to the area.
 However such improvements often involve a greater amount of built development, the visual impact of which needs to be carefully assessed, particularly in coastal areas and other landscapes with an open character. - 4.5.21 A site operator may wish to change the use of a site, either wholly or in part, from touring accommodation to static accommodation.
 This could have a greater impact on the local landscape.
-The Councils also wish to retain a balance of different types of accommodation to appeal to a wide range of visitors.
-Applicants will therefore be required to demonstrate that development of this type will not significantly reduce the range of tourist accommodation available.